 An American in Paris: Swept Away

 ‘An American in Paris', a big-hearted exuberant musical with gorgeous music, dance-drunk choreography and outstanding performances, has raised the bar for excellence on Broadway.
 I was swept away.
-Following a highly successful forty-day run—a sellout—in Paris at the Chatelet Theater, it arrived a few weeks ago at the Palace Theater on Broadway.
+Following a highly successful 40-day run—a sellout—in Paris at the Chatelet Theater, it arrived a few weeks ago at the Palace Theater on Broadway.

 On opening night, the reviewers raved, gushed and swooned: A Triumph.
 Ravishing.
 Elegant and Energetic.
 Gorgeous, just gorgeous.
 Thrilling.
 “I would beg, borrow or steal to see it again...” wrote the critic for the Financial Times.
 Me, too.

 What's surprising is that the film 'An American in Paris,' made in 1951 and starring Gene Kelly as Jerry Mulligan and Leslie Caron as Lise Bouvier, had never been adapted for the stage.
-Suddenly, there was interest in securing the rights from the Gershwin family coming from both sides of the Atlantic.
-Which is how it became an Anglo-Franco-American hybrid.
+Suddenly, there was interest in securing the rights from the Gershwin family coming from both sides of the Atlantic, which is how it became an Anglo-Franco-American hybrid.

 The score, written by George Gershwin in 1928, with lyrics by his brother Ira, contains more than a dozen recognizable tunes from “I Got Rhythm” and “Shall We Dance” to “I’ll Build a Stairway to Paradise” and “They Can’t Take That Away From Me.”
 Then, too, there was the lesser-known “Fidgety Feet,” which had both the cast and audience tapping their heels.